 Once a Korean male turns 18 (Korean age), his compulsory service in the military comes into effect.
 However, they do not have to start their service immediately.
 It’s possible to delay the starting date until the age of 28.

-Typically, the Korean men will first graduate high school and complete one or two years of university studies and then start their military service.
+Typically, Korean men will first graduate high school and complete one or two years of university studies, and then start their service in the military.
 In rare cases, they will wait until they graduate from a university before they start their military service.

-It’s expected that all men of good physical health will serve in active duty, however, it is possible to complete military service outside of active duty, such as with police duties.
+It’s expected that all men of good physical health will serve on active duty.
+However, it is possible to complete military service outside of active duty, such as with police duties.